chq2024/chq2024.github.io/_pages/about.md

 **HONORS**:
 ======

-2023 Best OM Paper in M&SOM Award, Finalist
+-2023 Best OM Paper in M&SOM Award, Finalist
-Best Paper Award at the Fourth National Conference on Supply Chain and Operations Management, Third Prize Outstanding Paper Award for Young Faculty at the 15th International Workshop on Behavioral Operations Management
+-Best Paper Award at the Fourth National Conference on Supply Chain and Operations Management, Third Prize -Outstanding Paper Award for Young Faculty at the 15th International Workshop on Behavioral Operations Management